PardhuSreeRushiVarma20060119/PardhuSreeRushiVarma20060119/readme.md

 ## 🚀 About Me

 <p align="center">
-  <em>I’m currently a **2ndYear Computer Science Student**, specializing in **Cybersecurity**.
+  <em>I’m currently a 2ndYear Computer Science Student, specializing in Cybersecurity.
 I'm continuously learning and applying my knowledge to real-world challenges, especially in penetration testing, ethical hacking, red-teaming and application development.
 Im Still Learning a Lot New Things, Technologies, Im just a student so far with intrest in wide range of things. </em>
 </p>

 <details>